dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 - **EditForm** defines a Blazor component which renders a `<form>` element under-the-hood.

-- The **Model** attribute lets us bind an object to our form which gets updated whenever we make changes to the form.
+- The **Model** attribute lets us bind an object to our form which gets updated whenever changes are made.

 - **OnSubmit** configures a local method which gets triggered when the form is submitted. _Note: Blazor also provides us `OnValidSubmit` and `OnInvalidSubmit` convenience methods_.